DomainGroupOSS/domain-rate-limiting/README.md

 You can read more about the concepts here in http://tech.domain.com.au/2017/11/protect-your-api-resources-with-rate-limiting/

+The libraries in this repo provide distributed implementations of rate limiting using Redis for the following algorithms:

+* SteppingTimeWindow
+* SlidingTimeWindow
+* LeakyBucket

+Also they
-The libraries in this repo provide distributed implementations of rate limiting using Redis for both the fixed and sliding window algorithms.
-Also they allow multiple call rates to be specified for four different time units of seconds, minutes, hours and days allowing a single endpoint to be limited at multiple levels like allowing 60 calls per min but no more than 100 calls per hour.
+allow multiple call rates to be specified for four different time units of seconds, minutes, hours and days allowing a single endpoint to be limited at multiple levels like allowing 60 calls per min but no more than 100 calls per hour.